Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD

 The purpose of this Appendix is to study the relation between the solution $\omega(y)$ of (\ref{eqn:Rstructure}) and $\omega_0(y)$ of (\ref{eqn:Rstructure-lead}).
 Investigation of this relation led us to an apparently unrelated problem of classical (or even numerical) analysis.
-Namely, we had to consider convergence of a recurrent scheme solving a quadratic equation in a presence of a noise slightly perturbing the scheme at each step.
-The results of this analysis allow to find the perturbative solution of the quantum Seiberg-Witten equations (\ref{eqn:Rstructure}) in the limit of small ratio $\epsilon/A$.
-To apply this approach we change the perspective: instead of proving that $\omega_0(y)$ is a good enough approximation for $\omega(y)$, we show the opposite, that $\omega(y)$ is an approximation for $\omega_0(y)$.
-In fact, it is a modified version of a well known scheme for numerical solutions of quadratic equation.
+Namely, we had to consider the convergence of a recurrent scheme solving a quadratic equation in the presence of noise slightly perturbing the scheme at each step.
+The results of this analysis allow us to find the perturbative solution of the quantum Seiberg-Witten equations (\ref{eqn:Rstructure}) in the limit of small ratio $\epsilon/A$.
+To apply this approach, we change the perspective: instead of proving that $\omega_0(y)$ is a good enough approximation for $\omega(y)$, we show the opposite, namely that $\omega(y)$ is an approximation for $\omega_0(y)$.
+In fact, it is a modified version of a well-known scheme for numerical solutions of a quadratic equation.
 Since this Appendix is rather disconnected from the main text, we allow occasional overlaps of notation which should not cause any confusion.